beckn/protocol-specifications/GOVERNANCE.md

 # Contribution Process

 All contributions to the specification begin with the creation of a Commentable Specification File.
+To tackle these problems the beckn protocol has been unbundled into small editable components.
+These components will be documented into a list of Commentable Specification Files called CSFs.

 ## Creating a CSF